jarrodbb/-E-Commerce-Back-End/README.md

 - Category including the associated Product data

-- Producy including the associated Category and Tag data
+- Product including the associated Category and Tag data

 - Tag including the associated Product data